Principles and Behaviors of Organizational Excellence

 Are your improvement efforts yielding short-term gains?
 Has your journey been all about the tools?
 In this learning session, participants will explore two architectural methods for improvement: 1.
 Tool-based architecture, and 2.
 Principle-based architecture.
 Both are necessary in the evolution of culture.
 Few organizations build on what they have previously learned – that tools alone are not enough, that people need to understand the “WHY” behind the “HOW,” or the “principle-based architecture” behind a lean transformation.

 You will discover the key concepts behind The Shingo Model TM, which has guided lean transformations in many industries for more than 25 years and is now being applied in healthcare.
-During this one-day program, participants will learn from other healthcare organizations that are making this transition.
-Learn practical method and a framework to accelerate to world-class organization performance and organizational excellence through the appropriate application of lean principles, systems, and tools.
+During this program, participants will learn how other healthcare organizations are making this transition.
+Learn practical methods and a framework to accelerate to world-class organization performance and organizational excellence through the appropriate application of lean principles, systems, and tools.
 You will also understand why lean transformations are about more than the application of tools – they are about transforming the culture.

 Pre-reading: None